What are seismic calculations?

 The map shows seismic activity across the United States.

 The more seismic activity there is in your state, the higher likelihood that you’ll be required to obtain seismic calculations.
-If you’re in Oregon, Washington, or California, you definitely need seismic calculations.
+If you’re in Oregon, Washington, or California, you definitely need seismic calculations for warehouse racking safety.
 States in the mid-west with little seismic activity sometimes do not have requirements for seismic calculations.

 Seismic Calculations and Rack Configurations

 Every different configuration of racking must have the required calculations.
 Consequently, the cost of pallet rack seismic calculations increases as the number of different configurations increases.

 You can keep your costs down by standardizing your racking system.
 Limit the number of configurations by keeping everything as consistent as possible.
 Having beams at different elevations, or different heights/depths of frames, or different length or capacity of beams is all counted as separate configuration.
 Each configuration has to be independently calculated by an engineer.
 Consequently, the cost of the seismic calculations increases the more configurations you have.